-Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block Fentanyl shipments
+Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block fentanyl shipments

-President Trump's trade war with China boiled over Friday as Beijing slapped retaliatory tariffs on America and the president clashed with U.S. businesses over his abrupt demand for firms to bolt China and bring business back home.
+President Trump's trade war with China boiled over Friday as Beijing slapped retaliatory tariffs on America and the president declared he's ordering U.S. companies to prepare to leave the country and relocate back home -- prompting pushback from corporate America.

-"Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing ... your companies HOME and making your products in the USA," he tweeted.

-The president went on to call on companies to “search for and refuse” shipments of the opioid painkiller fentanyl from China.
+"Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing ... your companies HOME and making your products in the USA," Trump tweeted in a blistering set of statements Friday morning.
+The president went on to call on companies to “search for & refuse” shipments of the opioid painkiller fentanyl from China.

-The Chamber of Commerce responded that they want to see continued "constructive engagement" in trade talks.

 TRADE WAR: CHINA SLAPS TARIFFS ON $75B OF U.S. GOODS